Trump Doctor Reveals Use Of Hair Growth Drug Propecia And More

 — Steel Snowflake Judi (@CurlyGirlGlass) February 2, 2017

-Dr. Harold Bornstein spoke to the New York Times about his time as President Donald Trump’s personal physician, and talked about Trump’s medications, including his longterm use of Propecia.
-Bornstein confirmed that Trump regularly takes Propecia, an antibiotic for his skin disorder, a statin to control high cholesterol, and a baby aspirin to reduce his hear attack risk.
+Dr. Harold Bornstein spoke to the New York Times about his time as President Donald Trump’s personal physician and talked about Trump’s medications, including his long-term use of Propecia.
+Bornstein confirmed that Trump regularly takes Propecia, an antibiotic for his skin disorder, a statin to control high cholesterol, and a baby aspirin to reduce his heart attack risk.
 Bornstein claims that Trump is “healthy.”

 RELATED REPORTS BY INQUISITR